 Feel the urge to go self-employed?
 It could all be down to your testosterone levels according to new research.

-High levels of testosterone can give individuals the push they need to work for themselves according to Nicos Nicolaou, Professor and Head of the Entrepreneurship & Innovation Group at Warwick Business School.
+High levels of testosterone can give individuals the push they need to work for themselves according to Nicos Nicolaou, Professor and GE Capital Chair of Mid-Market Economics.

-And by simply checking the length of your index finger people can work out if they have high or low levels of testosterone.
+And by simply checking the length of their index finger people can work out if they have high or low levels of testosterone.

 “Using the most widely accepted methods available for measuring testosterone levels and analysing three diverse samples, our findings indicate testosterone levels may constitute an important influence on the likelihood individuals will engage in self-employment,” said Professor Nicolaou.